Emtyloc/json-enc-custom/README.md

 ## Testing

-To run the tests, simply open `test.html` in your browser.
+To run the tests, simply open `test.html` in your browser or run the `make test` command in your terminal.

 The tests function by automatically submitting a form from each test case.
 The resulting HTTP request that HTMX generates is then intercepted and compared against an expected request.